Leaving Neverland

-Leaving Neverland is a 2019 documentary film directed and produced by the British filmmaker Dan Reed.
-It focuses on two men, Wade Robson and James Safechuck, who allege they were sexually abused as children by the American singer Michael Jackson.
+Leaving Neverland is a 2019 documentary television film directed and produced by Dan Reed.
+The documentary focuses on two men, Wade Robson and James Safechuck, who allege they were sexually abused as children by the American singer Michael Jackson.

-The film is a co-production between the UK broadcaster Channel 4 and the US broadcaster HBO.
-Following its premiere at the Sundance Film Festival on January 25, 2019, it was broadcast in two parts on HBO and as a shortened version on Channel 4 in March 2019.
-It received acclaim from critics, winning the Primetime Emmy Award for Outstanding Documentary or Nonfiction Special, but mixed reviews from viewers.
+Following its premiere at the Sundance Film Festival on January 25, 2019, Leaving Neverland was broadcast in two parts on HBO; a shortened version was broadcast on Channel 4 in the United Kingdom in March 2019.
+The film received critical acclaim, winning the Primetime Emmy Award for Outstanding Documentary or Nonfiction Special, but mixed reviews from viewers.

 Leaving Neverland triggered a media backlash against Jackson and a reassessment of his legacy.
 However, it boosted sales of his music.
-Some dismissed the film as one-sided and questioned its veracity; the Jackson estate condemned it as a "tabloid character assassination", while Jackson's fans organized protests.
-Michael Jackson: Chase the Truth, a documentary challenging the allegations, was released in August on Amazon Prime Video.
-Another rebuttal, Neverland Firsthand: Investigating the Michael Jackson Documentary, presented interviews with individuals described as having been omitted from the HBO film.
-Reed is developing a follow-up documentary, with Robson and Safechuck returning.
+Some dismissed the film as one-sided and questioned its veracity; Jackson's estate condemned it as a "tabloid character assassination", while Jackson's fans organized protests.
+A number of rebuttal documentaries seeking to refute the allegations were released.
+In February 2019, the Jackson estate sued HBO and later won their case against HBO for breaching a non-disparagement clause from a 1992 Jackson concert contract by distributing the film.
+A sequel, Leaving Neverland 2: Surviving Michael Jackson, premiered on March 18, 2025.